cardano-scaling/website/monthly/2025-06-monthly.md

 ### Roadmap

-TODO: Update

 Below are the latest updates on our roadmap:

 - **DMQ signature diffusion prototype** [#2402](https://github.com/input-output-hk/mithril/issues/2402): We have started the second phase of the implementation of the DMQ signature diffusion prototype
-- **Cardano database incremental snapshots MVP** [#2047](https://github.com/input-output-hk/mithril/issues/2047): We have activated the incremental snapshots on the `release-mainnet` network
-- **Redesign the website and improve documentation** [#2051](https://github.com/input-output-hk/mithril/issues/2051): The home page redesign is in progress.
+- **Redesign the website and improve documentation** [#2051](https://github.com/input-output-hk/mithril/issues/2051): The new home page has been deployed on the website
+- **Refactor STM library** [#2567](https://github.com/input-output-hk/mithril/issues/2567): We have completed the first phase of the refactoring of the SMT library, and we have started the second phase.

 ### Distributions